ved-pathak/RAG/README.md

 This repository contains:
 - A Colab notebook
-- A database (in PDF format) containing all the refrence pdfs provided in the ps.
+- A database (in PDF format) containing all the refrence links coverted to pdfs provided in the ps.

 ### To run this:
 1. Copy the notebook to Colab.